Archive

 AI Safety Coworking & Bouldering

-Horizon Omega Bloc Shop Mile-Ex, Montréal In-Person
+Bloc Shop Mile-Ex, Montréal

 Coworking session for anyone working on AI safety or governance, followed by bouldering at Bloc Shop Mile-Ex.
 Entry ~$13 on Fridays.
 Bring your own lunch.